 · opportunities to enrich the curriculum through engaging and challenging educational experiences leading to enhanced outcomes

-DHSG is committed to a broad and balanced curriculum which covers a wide range of disciplines.
+DHSG is committed to a broad and balanced curriculum that covers a wide range of disciplines.
 This enables us to develop knowledge and skills effectively amongst our students ensuring that they develop the flexibility to adapt successfully to a rapidly changing world.
 This can be seen in the extensive and diverse range of subjects studied at key stage 3, the large number and range of GCSE that all students prepare for which leads to all students studying at least three subjects at Advanced Level.

 To achieve and maintain the highest possible academic standards we believe that students immersing themselves thoroughly into a topic enables them to access important skills.
 We find opportunities in all subjects to teach beyond the specification through clubs, competitors, enterprise and STEM events and through visiting speakers and off-site trips.